 German Articles (der, die, das & ein, eine)

-In German, like in English, articles are integral to the language.
-However, German articles play an even more pivotal role, as they indicate the gender of nouns.
-In this lesson, a deep dive into the world of German articles.
+In German, as in English, articles are an essential part of the language.
+However, German articles serve an even more crucial purpose: they reveal the gender of nouns.
+In this lesson, we’ll take a closer look at the fascinating world of German articles and how they function.

 Types of German Articles